The Zariski Topology on Homeomorphism groups: The Cantor Space

 We can now finish the proof of \cref{maingeneral}.
 Moreover \cref{mainV} is shown as a special case.

 \begin{theorem} Suppose that \(X\) is a Hausdorff topological space with no isolated points and \(G\) acts highly transitively on \(X\) by homeomorphisms.
 In this case the group Zariski topology on \(G\) is irreducible. \end{theorem} \begin{proof} To apply \cref{main}, we need only show that every non-trivial element has infinite support.
-This follows as the support of any homeomorphism of a Hausdorff space is open, and a Hausdorff space with no isolated points has no non-empty finite open subsets. \end{proof} \begin{theorem} The group Zariski topologies on Thompson's group \(V\) (or any of the Thompson groups \(V_n\) with \(n\geq 2\)) and the group \(\operatorname{Homeo}(2^\omega)\) are irreducible. \end{theorem} \begin{proof} The group \(V_n\) does not act highly transitively on the Cantor set but it does act faithfully and highly transitively on any one of its orbits.
-Moreover, the orbits are subspaces with no isolated points.
-Thus we may fix any orbit and apply \cref{topcor}.
+This follows as the support of any homeomorphism of a Hausdorff space is open, and a Hausdorff space with no isolated points has no non-empty finite open subsets. \end{proof}

-On the other hand, the group \(\operatorname{Homeo}(2^\omega)\) does act highly transitively on the Cantor space so this is an immediate application of \cref{topcor}. \end{proof}